mozzarellaV8/nba2k17/notes.md

 	ptsDIFF ≥ 42 - 41 / 0.033
 	ptsDIFF ≥ 30.3

 So!
-A team will need to score, on average, 30 more points than they allow in order reach 42 wins, and thus the playoffs.
-That's a pretty comfortable margin.
+A team will need to score 30 more points than they allow in order reach 42 wins, and thus the playoffs.
+That's a pretty comfortable margin - until you spread it out over 82 games.
+Point differential here was calculated using total points scored and total points allowed seaasonally - perhaps it's a better idea to take the average.